-- Study eye with zonular laxity or dehiscence. - Study eye with pseudoexfoliation. - Study eye with age-related macular degeneration involving the presence of geographic atrophy or soft drusen. - Study eye with retinal degenerative disorder or macular disorder (other than mild macular degeneration) that is expected to cause future vision loss. - Study eye with diabetes with any evidence of retinopathy. - Study eye with evidence of glaucomatous optic neuropathy. - Study eye with history of uveitis.

-- Study eye with significant anterior segment pathology, such as rubeosis iridis, aniridia, or iris coloboma. - Study eye with corneal pathology that is either progressive or sufficient to reduce BCDVA to worse than 20/20. - Study eye with keratoconus or suspected of having keratoconus. - Study eye with prior history of Intacs, Radial keratotomy (RK), Conductive keratoplasty (CK), Astigmatic keratotomy (AK), Phakic Implantable Collamer Lens (ICL), Corneal Inlay, or with previous pterygium excision unless the pterygium did not extend more than 2mm onto the cornea from the limbus. - Study eye with clinically significant dry eye syndrome (DES). - Study eye with clinically significant corneal haze. - Study eye with clinically significant corneal opacity. - Serious co-morbid conditions that in the judgment of the investigator makes inclusion in the study not in the best interest of the subject. - Subjects taking systemic medication that may increase sensitivity to UV light such as tetracycline, doxycycline, psoralens, amiodarone, phenothiazines, chloroquine, hydrochlorothiazide, hypericin, ketoprofen, piroxicam, lomefloxacin, and methoxsalen.
+- Zonular laxity or dehiscence. - Pseudoexfoliation. - Age-related macular degeneration involving the presence of geographic atrophy or soft drusen. - Retinal degenerative disorder or macular disorder (other than mild macular degeneration) that is expected to cause future vision loss. - Diabetes with any evidence of retinopathy. - Evidence of glaucomatous optic neuropathy. - History of uveitis. - Significant anterior segment pathology, such as rubeosis iridis, aniridia, or iris coloboma. - Corneal pathology that is either progressive or sufficient to reduce BCDVA to worse than 20/20. - Keratoconus or suspected of having keratoconus. - Previous corneal or intraocular surgery, except eyes with previous pterygium excision are permitted as long as the pterygium did not extend more than 2mm onto the cornea from the limbus. - Serious co-morbid conditions that in the judgment of the investigator makes inclusion in the study not in the best interest of the subject. - Subjects taking systemic medication that may increase sensitivity to UV light such as tetracycline, doxycycline, psoralens, amiodarone, phenothiazines, chloroquine, hydrochlorothiazide, hypericin, ketoprofen, piroxicam, lomefloxacin, and methoxsalen.
 LDD treatment in patients taking such medications may lead to irreversible phototoxic damage to the eye.
 This is only a partial list of photosensitizing medications.
-Please evaluate all medications that the patient is taking for this effect prior to consideration for implantation. - Subjects taking a systemic medication that is considered toxic to the retina such as tamoxifen. - Study eye with irregular astigmatism. - Study eye with history of ocular herpes simplex virus. - Study eye with history of a congenital color vision defect.
+Please evaluate all medications that the patient is taking for this effect prior to consideration for implantation. - Subjects taking a systemic medication that is considered toxic to the retina such as tamoxifen. - Irregular astigmatism. - History of ocular herpes simplex virus. - History of a congenital color vision defect.